calebmsword/cpp-notes/value category.md

 In short:
  - lvalues are either
-   - **locatables**: their address is guaranteed to be made immediately available through the `&` operator
+   - **locatables**: expressions whose address is guaranteed to be made immediately available through the `&` operator
-   - names of functions or static methods
+   - names of functions or static method member access
  - rvalues are **latent**: their address is not immediately available; they cannot be provided to the `&` operator
- - changes to the C++11 and C++17 do not change these facts, and only serve to introduce two specific types of rvalues (prvalues and xvalues)
+ - changes to C++ from the C++11 and C++17 standards do not change these facts, and instead introduce two specific types of rvalues (prvalues and xvalues)
  - after C++11,
+   - all rvalues are either an xvalue or prvalue,
    - xvalues are latent expressions with identity, and
-   - prvalues are latent expressions without identity
+   - prvalues are latent expressions without identity.
  - after C++17,
    - most prvalues are immaterial representations of result objects, and
    - xvalues can now also represent materializations of immaterial prvalues.